 Knowing when you work best

 Being aware of when you are most alert and productive will help you shape the course of your day.
 It’s okay not to be a morning person and start off with the most strenuous tasks.
 If you are someone that feels active later in the day, begin with a simple task such as reading or planning your day.
 For morning birds, flip this and ensure to make the most out of your mornings.

 Importantly, reconnect with the outside world by taking lunch and engaging with something completely different – such as music, sport, nature, or a hobby.
 Your brain will appreciate the change from computer or textbook and feel restored when you return to it.

 Being confident that you can say ‘no’ and delegate actions to fellow team-mates, whether in a society, club or study-group can be a powerful but tricky habit to get into.
 Only do the things which you feel you can do without it jeopardising your learning.

-Goals can be incredibly motivating.
+Setting goals is a proven way of achieving them.
 They can also be benchmarks of failure if you don’t reach them at the first attempt in the way you expected.
-We suggest setting small, manageable, realisable goals, in the short term, as steps that can lead to larger milestone goals in the future.
+We suggest setting small, manageable, realisable goals in the short term as steps that can lead to larger milestone goals in the future.
 But don’t shy away from having some ‘blue-sky’ life goals stuck to boards, doors and walls so that you can turn to them when in need of motivation and inspiration.

-If you are concerned about your wellbeing while studying at home or would like more advice about studying from home, you can talk to the ULaw Wellbeing Service.
+If you are one of our students and concerned about your wellbeing while studying at home or would like more advice about studying from home, you can talk to our Wellbeing Service.